patlican23/spinalcordtoolbox/documentation/source/user_section/tutorials/customizing_registration.rst

 This page provides recommendations for how to adjust ``sct_register_to_template`` when the default parameters aren't sufficient for your specific data and pipeline.

-Because choosing the right configuration for your data can be overwhelming, feel free to visit the `SCT forum <https://forum.spinalcordmri.org/c/sct/>`_ where you can ask for clarification and guidance.
+.. note:: Because choosing the right configuration for your data can be overwhelming, feel free to visit the `SCT forum <https://forum.spinalcordmri.org/c/sct/>`_ where you can ask for clarification and guidance.

 The ``-param`` argument
 ***********************

 The ``-param`` argument controls which transformations are applied at each step of the registration process. ``-param`` provides many configurations to choose from; this makes it powerful and flexible, but also challenging to work with.

-The easiest way to approach ``-param`` is to begin with the default command, then make small adjustments one parameter at a time.
+So, the easiest way to approach ``-param`` is to begin with the default command, then make small adjustments one parameter at a time.
 The default values for ``-param`` are shown below:

 .. code-block::